aceade/pyshotcutupload/README.md

 # pyshotcutupload
 A Python utility for uploading Shotcut projects to a server for rendering/exporting.

 [Shotcut](https://shotcut.org/) is an open-source, cross-platform video editor built upon the [MLT](https://www.mltframework.org/) framework.
 This was originally written so I could reuse a Linux Mint desktop as a rendering/export server for Shotcut, along with getting some further experience with Python.

+## How it works
+This performs the following tasks in order:
+1. Parse required arguments.
+2. Read configuration from the config.yml file.
+3. Issue a ping command to the server to check if it is up (and exit if this fails).
+4. Parse the MLT file into which Shotcut saves projects, looking for any tag defined as `<property name="resource">`.
+5. Copy each file mentioned in the above tags to the local directory and strip out the path from the tag.
+This effectively points the Shotcut project at the local files instead of using absolute paths
+6. Rewrite the MTL file's XML tree into a new file to preserve the original.
+6. Upload all files to the server

 ## Requirements
 - A server with Shotcut installed.
 SSH must be enabled on this and set to use SSH keys.
-- Python 3.8.10 or later
+- Python 3.8.10 or later on your local machine

 ## Building and configuring
-`pip install -r requirements.txt`
+Install the required packages (paramiko and pyyaml) by running `pip install -r requirements.txt`.

 ### SSH setup
 If SSH is _not_ set up on your server (e.g. you are repurposing an old desktop) or does not use SSH keys, set up SSH as follows: